The History of Glasgow Assay Office

 Then, a date letter was placed on wrought silver that was produced and used for making in the area.
 The date letter usually consisted of the letter “S”, often reversed, along with the letters “E”, “F”, and “O”.
 Such date letters changed in July of each year.
 From 1681 to 1710, the assay office in Glasgow used this approach.

 Official Establishment of Glasgow Assay Office

 1819 was the year that the assay office in Glasgow became official.
-Serving the Glasgow area, the assay office routinely inspected, tested, and hallmarked precious metals, most often silver, for the next 145 years.
-Over that time, the growth of manufacturing, the rise of the middle class, and the use of precious metals in more applications meant that the work in the assay office was constantly building over time.
+Serving the Glasgow area, the assay office routinely inspected, tested, and hallmarked precious metals.
+Over that time, there was a growth in making and the rise of the middle class.
+This resulted in the use of precious metals in more applications and an increase in work of the assay office.

 As more people grew wealthier, the demand for precious metals increased as well.
-This put additional pressure on the assay office to identify and recognise precious metals as they were brought in.
 The Glasgow Assay Office served an important function during the growth of the industrial revolution and continued to serve the public through the Victorian era.